 Our implementation of the IMM incorporates the impact of netting and collateral into calculations of exposure.
-The EAD detailed in Table 5 below represents the exposures used in computing capital requirements and is not directly comparable to amounts presented in our consolidated balance sheets in our 2019 Form 10-K, due to differences in measurement methodology, counterparty netting and collateral offsets used.
+The EAD detailed in Table 5 below represents the exposures used in computing capital requirements and is not directly comparable to amounts presented in our consolidated balance sheets in our Quarterly Report on Form 10-Q, due to differences in measurement methodology, counterparty netting and collateral offsets used.